geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

 - HUGE time saved through the elimination of writing/maintaining custom DB code spanning many services

 - Provisioning for read workloads (no writes) can be quite beneficial.
-Ops love!
   - Query services can (sometimes even) be instantiated to read from DB replicas that have less load and which never interfere with OLTP traffic - like taking orders from customers.

 - Query Services can be leveraged in cloud or on-prem, etc. or to enable calls between.